zduny/rust-webapp-template/README.md

 Remember to update `README.md`, `LICENSE` and `Cargo.toml` files after creating new project using this template.

+## Example

+Slightly simpler and more colorful example is available [here](https://github.com/zduny/balls/).

 ## Development

 Use shell scripts to format code, lint, build, test, run or clean: